Filfmira/PixelRealm/README.md

 ##Game

-The aplication is a game based on "Realm od the Mad God"
+The aplication is a game based on <a href="http://www.realmofthemadgod.com/">"Realm of the Mad God"</a> .

 The player controls the character (Hero) with the goal  to kill the several enemies you face in order to make progress in game.